shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w3_advice_for_applying_machine_learning/05_machine_learning_development_process/readme.md

   - (Given these features, you can then train a classification algorithm such as a logistic regression or a neural network.)

+- Multiple ideas for improving the learning algorithm's performance:

+  - "Honey pot" project: Generate numerous fake email addresses to lure and collect a substantial amount of spam emails.

 ## Error analysis

 ## Adding data